Chhairo gompa: The main gompa courtyard

 metre beneath the roof acts as a tie.
-The walls of the Lhakhang and the Shrine room facing the courtyard are mud plastered, reddish clay for the Lhakhang and white clay for the Chapel.
+The walls of the Lhakhang and the Shrine room facing the courtyard are mud plastered, reddish clay for the Lhakhang and white clay for the chapel.

 The windows and doors are in a Newari style influenced by the craftspeople of the Thak area.
 They are modestly carved but have been heavily over painted.
 The three upper windows to the Lhakhang incorporate standard Tibetan details creating the lintels to the openings and painted black.
 The Lhakhang doors have embossed knobs and are decorated with Tibetan inscriptions.
 A pair of carved images fixed to the Lhakhang's inner doorjambs are said to be Dvarapala or guardians to the temple.

 The Head Lama's Quarters and Kitchen

 Structures housing the Head Lama's quarters and the gompa's original kitchen enclose the courtyard.
 The kitchen area, in the northeast corner of the courtyard was composed of three rooms: a cooking/eating area, a storeroom and a room for washing.
 The adjacent Head Lama quarters were on the same level but took advantage of a sloping site and were built as an upper floor above ground level stables.

 The outer walls remain generally sound, but the Lama's quarters had completely collapsed.
 Restoration work was completed in 2012 providing living, bathroom, kitchen quarters for the Lama, a sleeping area for the young monks as well as additional rooms for visitors.
 The new Gyalpo is located at the top of this structure, and is currently being decorated © 2013.

-Since 2005 the kitchen has been located in a single storey room to the west of the courtyard.
+Since 2005 the kitchen has been located in a single story room to the west of the courtyard.

 The Monks’ Quarters and Stables

 The monks’ quarters and stables are to the east of the lama's quarters and, for the most part have collapsed, although the foundation walls are largely intact.
-This part of the complex originally consisted of two open courtyards divided by a central spine wall running east-west.
+This part of the complex originally consisted of two open courtyards divided by a central spine wall running east–west.
 The wall divided the space into two separate, approximately square courtyards measuring 20 by 20 metres.

 The northern section is a single-story structure built on higher ground.
 An internal stone and earth walkway within the northern courtyard provided space for the occupants to sit outside their quarters.
 The southern courtyard complex is built on lower ground and is generally two stories, allowing space for livestock to be housed in the lower floor and space for living quarters on the upper level.
 The floors were rammed earth with timber joists and planking laid over.

 Although this section of the complex is the most dilapidated, it is the section that is most suitable for development and possible expansion.